vshn/signalilo/README.md

 ### Heartbeat

-On startup of the app the app checks if the matching heartbeat service is available in Icinga, otherwise fail and exit with a fatal error.
-On a regular interval the app posts it's state there.
+On startup, Signalilo checks if the matching heartbeat service is available in Icinga, otherwise it exits with a fatal error.
+During operation, Signalilo regularly posts its state to the heartbeat service.
 If no state update was provided, Icinga automatically marks the check as UNKNOWN.
 See [Icinga2 passive checks][passive_checks] for a description of how the service object needs to be configured.

 [passive_checks]: https://wiki.vshn.net/display/VT/Icinga2+passive+checks
 [webhook_format]: https://prometheus.io/docs/alerting/configuration/#webhook_config.